picosh/docs/posts/pgs.md

 while pico's servers fetch the new location behind the scenes, effectively proxying the request.

-With `_redirects` we also support rewrite rules for when you want to show content from another site without a full URL redirect.
+We also support rewrite rules for when you want to show content from another site without a full URL redirect.

 This can be useful for single page apps, proxying to other services, proxying to other `pgs` sites, or transitioning for legacy content.